Cardinals vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Francisco Giants will look to Thairo Estrada for continued offensive production when they take the field against Paul Goldschmidt and the St. Louis Cardinals on Tuesday, in the second game of a four-game series at Oracle Park.
+J.D.
+Davis and the San Francisco Giants will square off against Nolan Gorman and the St. Louis Cardinals at Oracle Park on Wednesday at 9:45 PM ET, in the third game of a four-game series.

-The favored Cardinals have -115 moneyline odds to win against the underdog Giants, who are listed at -105.
-The matchup's total is set at 9 runs.
+Oddsmakers list the Giants as -110 favorites on the moneyline, while giving the underdog Cardinals -110 moneyline odds.
+The over/under for the game has been listed at 8.5 runs.

 Cardinals vs. Giants Odds & Info